start portlet menu bar

 • Choosing a sale price for your home can be difficult.
 You don’t want to price it too low and leave money on the table, but you don’t want to price it too high and make it harder to find buyers.
 Try following these steps:

 1. Look at automated valuation models.
 These models use a database of home sales and statistical models to suggest prices for your home.
 Your agent may have a model.
-You can check sites like Zillow, too.
+You can also use online tools that help you estimate your home's value.

 2. Research comparables.
 Real estate comparables, or “comps,” look at the location, square footage, number of bedrooms and bathrooms, and age and condition of your home, compared to similar homes that have sold recently within your community.
 The sale price of these comparable homes can help you set the price of yours.

 3. Consider the specifics of your home.
-If you’ve done a lot to refresh and update your home, this work might help you set a higher price.
+If you’ve made significant efforts to refresh and update your home, this work may help you set a higher price.

 4. Evaluate the market.
-When there is a buyers’ or sellers’ market in your community, this can influence the price you choose.
+When there’s either a buyers’ or sellers’ market in your community, this can influence the price you choose.
 Interest rates and the time of year can also affect the sale price.

-5. Decide how fast you want to sell.
+5. Decide how fast you'd like to sell.
 When you want to sell your home quickly, a lower price can help.
 When you can wait, you might choose a higher price.
 Learn more about pricing your home

-• When you sell a home, you should consider the cost of repairs, real estate agent commissions, closing costs, transfer taxes, moving, and more.
+• When you sell a home, consider the costs of repairs, real estate agent commissions, closing costs, transfer taxes, moving expenses, and more.
 These costs can vary significantly from seller to seller.
 Learn more about the cost of selling a home.

-Also remember you’ll need to pay off any mortgage you have on your home when you sell it.
-Keep your mortgage payoff amount in mind when you are making your plans.
+Also, remember that you’ll need to pay off any mortgage you have on your home when you sell it.
+Keep your mortgage payoff amount in mind when you're making plans.

 When you sell your own home, you’ll need to do the work a real estate agent would do for you.
-Keep in mind, you’ll typically save just half the cost of agent commissions.
+Keep in mind that you’ll typically save just half of the costs for agent commissions.
 That’s because sellers usually pay the buyer’s agent commissions.
 Learn more about selling your own home.